ReversingID/Shellcode-Loader/windows/writing/permutation/rail-fence/README.md

 # Shellcode Loader

-Transform the shellcode with custom algorithm.
+Reordering the shellcode with custom algorithm.

 ### Overview